 After questioning is over, you may make a final statement.
 You have the option for remaining through the presentation of evidence, or you may leave after your testimony concludes (we recommend remaining if possible, as often additional information comes to light, and it is helpful to receive the faculty member's perspective).

-Following the hearing, the Office of Student Conduct will notify you of the outcome and the Honor Council's recommendations.
+Following the hearing, a Community Values staff member will notify you of the outcome and the Honor Council's recommendations.
 When it comes to the student's grade, the Honor Council will make recommendations (either a failing grade on the assignment or in the course overall), but the ultimate decision regarding any grade penalty is the instructor's.